 • Engineering Physics

-Study Chemistry with a Private Tutor
+Study Chemistry with Superprof

 Studying chemistry at any level with a private chemistry tutor can be a really helpful and great idea.
-Private tutors can offer you one-on-one assistance with what you need help in whether you are in high school or college.
+Private tutors can offer you one-on-one assistance with what you need help with whether you are in high school or college.
 You can also form a group with your classmates and find a tutor that can help you as a group.
-Maybe you won't be able to get as much personal help as you would in a private class, however it can be a better offer economically for you.
+Maybe you won't be able to get as much personal help as you would in a private class, however, it can be a better offer economically for you.

 Superprof offers students the chance to connect with a highly rated tutor.
-Thanks to the ability to read previous reviews given to the tutor and finding a tutor that specializes in what you most need help in, you will have an easy time choosing the best chemistry tutor for you.
+Thanks to the ability to read previous reviews given to the tutor and find a tutor that specializes in what you most need help in, you will have an easy time choosing the best chemistry tutor for you.
 Another great perk is most Superprof tutors are willing to give a free lesson or even have a class with you via video call.

 Studying Chemistry in NYC